 Hofner classical guitars: Famously German

 Hofner is another German brand with a deep tradition of over a hundred years in musical instruments.
-Their claim to fame outside of Germany was when Paul McCartney played a Hofner violin bass (it features in the Beatles’ famous rooftop concert.)
+Their claim to fame outside of Germany was when Paul McCartney played a Hofner violin bass (it featured in the Beatles’ famous rooftop concert.)

 Hofner guitars are handmade in Germany and are known locally and outside for their high quality build and good value for money.
 Their HM range of top-end guitars used to have a restricted 50mm nut width for a long time but that is no longer the case with the modern production lines.